© 2023 Maxwell Institute. All rights reserved. Registered in Scotland | Terms and Conditions | Privacy and Cookie Policy

 The third Fitch lecture was delivered by Prof. Vicky Pope on 13 June 2023: Climate Change: How can mathematics help us to respond?

-The fourth Fitch Lecture will be presented in 2024.
-Stay tuned for updates!
+The next Fitch Lecture will be delivered in 2025.
+Stay tuned for more updates!

 The Finney Lecture is an annual lecture to commemorate Professor David Finney (1917 – 2018).
 The lecture aims to highlight exceptional research in the field of statistics.